rackerlabs/rackspace-how-to/content/rackspace-email/updating-your-whois-information.md

 ---
 permalink: updating-your-whois-information/
-audit_date:
+audit_date: '2018-03-07'
 title: Update your WHOIS information
 type: article
 created_date: '2011-10-31'
 created_by: William Loy
-last_modified_date: '2018-02-27'
+last_modified_date: '2018-03-07'
-last_modified_by: William Loy
+last_modified_by: Cat Lookabaugh
 product: Rackspace Email
 product_url: rackspace-email
 ---

-A domain's WHOIS record can include various types of information about each domain that you own.
-When a WHOIS search is performed, you can discover when and by whom a specific domain was registered, the domain contact information, and more.
+A domain's WHOIS record includes various types of information about each domain that you own.
+When you perfoem a WHOIS search, you can discover when and by whom a specific domain was registered, the domain contact information, and more.
 If Rackspace is your domain's registrar, you can manage your domain's WHOIS information through the control panel, as described in this article.

 ### Prerequisites

 - **Applies to:** Administrator
 - **Difficulty:** Easy
-- **Time needed:** Approximately 15 minutes to update WHOIS and confirm changes
+- **Time needed:** Approximately 15 minutes to update WHOIS and to confirm any changes
 - **Tools required:**  Access to Control Panel and WHOIS contact email address

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).